This is Not a Sequel: Chapter 5

 She went to the kitchen.

-She turned toward the sink instead and drank water straight from the faucet.
+She turned toward the sink and drank straight from the faucet.
 Cold.
 Metallic.

 Her phone buzzed on the counter.

-Lady walked back to her desk and opened the laptop anyway.
+She walked back to her desk and opened the laptop.

 Her mind offered nothing.
 Not even the outline of it.